ADVERTISEMENT

 Hybrid cloud solutions combining public and private cloud infrastructure.

-Hybrid Cloud Solutions integrate the strengths of On-Premises (Infrastructure) and Public Cloud.
-They offer the elasticity applications need as demand increases, control in areas such as security and regulatory compliance when those demands arise, and a less burdensome migration path for modernizing legacy applications.
+Hybrid Cloud Solutions are created by combining the best features of both On-Premises (infrastructure) and Public Cloud.
+This allows applications to scale elastically as demand increases, provides control in areas such as Security and Regulatory Compliance as needed, and creates a much easier migration path for modernizing Legacy Applications.

-Hybrid Cloud Solutions also enhance the safety of rollouts.
-In a Hybrid Cloud Edge Robotics deployment, updates can be staged, tested on a subset of devices, monitored for regression, and rapidly rolled back.
-Data can be filtered at the edge to preserve privacy and minimize bandwidth while the cloud aggregates insights to improve overall system performance – another area of strength of Hybrid Cloud Edge Robotics.
+In addition to low-latency, Hybrid Cloud Solutions make rollout security easier.
+Hybrid Cloud Edge Robotics enables staging updates, testing them on a subset of devices, monitoring for regressions, and rolling them back quickly.
+Data can be filtered at the edge to preserve privacy and limit bandwidth while the cloud aggregates insights to improve the overall system’s performance – another advantage of Hybrid Cloud Edge Robotics.

-The main advantages of cloud-based solutions are scalability and flexibility, as well as centralized, intelligent control (which Hybrid Cloud Solutions offer, particularly for systems that require both rapid responsiveness and large-scale, scalable intelligence, such as Hybrid Cloud Edge Robotics).
+Cloud-based solutions enable scalability and flexibility, as well as centralized intelligent control (which Hybrid Cloud Solutions offer, particularly in systems that need to support both fast response times and large-scale, scalable intelligence, such as Hybrid Cloud Edge Robotics).

-One significant advantage of Cloud Edge Solutions is the ability to enable real-time decision-making.
-No longer do you have to send all the raw video, telemetry, and/or LiDAR streams to a remote area and wait for them to be processed and then sent back; instead, the edge node can perform inference, filter data, and/or trigger action based upon events/conditions/etc. occurring at the edge.
-Cloud Edge Solutions can also significantly lower bandwidth costs since you only transmit what is necessary (e.g., events, anomalies, summaries, etc.) and/or compressed versions of the original information.
+The biggest advantages of Cloud Edge Solutions include enabling real-time decision-making.
+No longer will you need to send all raw video, telemetry, and/or LiDAR streams to a distant location and wait for the data to be processed and returned; rather, the edge node can perform inference, filter data, and/or trigger action on events and/or conditions happening at the edge.
+Additionally, Cloud Edge Solutions offers lower bandwidth costs because you transmit only what is required (events, anomalies, summary data, etc.) and/or compressed versions of the original data.

-However, Hybrid Cloud Edge Robotics also relies on cloud-scale learning: training better perception models, running simulations, and analyzing fleet behavior across multiple locations.
-Cloud Edge Solutions provides the glue that makes it easier to deploy consistent services across multiple locations and to push updates into the system without disrupting real-time operations.
-Therefore, Hybrid Cloud Edge Robotics typically employs edge nodes for coordination and caching and/or the cloud for orchestration and continuous improvement.
+Hybrid Cloud Edge Robotics also has an equally important requirement for cloud-scale learning: training perception models, running simulations, and comparing fleet-wide behavior across different sites.
+It is Cloud Edge Solutions that provides the “glue” to make it easier to deploy consistent services across all remote sites and to update services remotely without impacting real-time operations.
+As such, Hybrid Cloud Edge Robotics typically uses its edge nodes as caches and/or coordinators and/or the cloud as an orchestrator and for continuous improvement.

 The Dream Team: How Hybrid Cloud and Edge Work Together